gonace/Cronitor/README.md

     .RunAsync();
 ```

-And then you'll be able to use these clients like this:
+And then you'll be able to use it like this:
 ```c#
 public class SomeClass
 {